giannismelidis/aws-mfa-cli/README.md

 aws_session_token = XXX
 ```

-For most configurations these "temporary credentials" are valid for 24 hours.
+For most configurations these "temporary credentials" are valid for 12 hours by default.

 ### Check if the basics work